-The rule change request states that the NER does not contemplate the implications of extended judicial review proceedings on the recovery of revenue within and between regulatory control periods.
-Two clauses were identified as limiting the NSW DNSPs' ability to reduce price volatility by allowing adjustments to revenue to be recovered over two regulatory control periods.
+The rule change request states that the NER does not contemplate the implications of extended judicial review proceedings on the recovery of revenue within and between regulatory control periods.23 Two clauses were identified as limiting the proponent's ability to reduce price volatility by allowing adjustments to revenue to be recovered over two regulatory control periods.
 These clauses are:

 - Clause 6.5.9 The X factor.
 The X factor is set by the AER for each regulatory year to determine a smooth price path over a regulatory control period.
 Clause 6.5.9 requires X factors to be set so that the total revenue requirement for a distribution network service provider for a regulatory control period is recovered within that regulatory control period.
-The NSW DNSPs contend that under the scenarios discussed in section 1.3.1 above, the AER would be required to set the X factor for the final year of the current regulatory control period such that the total revenue requirement for the DNSPs falls under their respective revenue caps and this would cause significant price volatility. - Clause 6.4.3 Building block approach.
-While this clause allows revenue increments and decrements from the previous regulatory control period to be included in the revenue building blocks of a subsequent determination, the NSW DNSPs contend that such inclusion is limited to amounts arising from the operation of a control mechanism in the previous regulatory control period.
-The proponents also consider that it is not clear whether this clause applies to the recovery of revenue adjustments that result from judicial review proceedings.
+ActewAGL contends that allowable revenue in the remade AER determination may be significantly different from the allowable revenue in the 2015 determination and prices set under the ActewAGL undertaking.
+In this case, and in the absence of a participant derogation, ActewAGL considers that AER would be required to provide that ActewAGL recover or return the full impact of the adjustment in year 5 of the current regulatory control period.24 - Clause 6.4.3 Building block approach.
+This clause allows revenue increments and decrements from the previous regulatory control period to be included in the revenue building blocks of a subsequent determination.
+ActewAGL contends that such inclusion is limited to amounts arising from the operation of a control mechanism, but that there would be no revenue increments or decrements arising from the application of ActewAGL's control mechanism.25